-PROPECIA® is not indicated for use in women.
-Women should not handle crushed or broken PROPECIA® tablets when they are or may potentially be pregnant (see CONTRAINDICATIONS).
-Because of the ability of Type II 5α -reductase inhibitors such as finasteride to inhibit conversion of testosterone to dihydrotestosterone, PROPECIA® may cause abnormalities of the external genitalia of a male fetus when administered to a pregnant woman.
-It is not known whether PROPECIA® is excreted in human milk.
+PROPECIA is not indicated for use in women.
+Women should not handle crushed or broken PROPECIA tablets when they are or may potentially be pregnant (see 2 CONTRAINDICATIONS).
+Because of the ability of Type II 5 $\alpha$ -reductase inhibitors such as finasteride to inhibit conversion of testosterone to dihydrotestosterone, PROPECIA may cause abnormalities of the external genitalia of a male fetus when administered to a pregnant woman.